Women's belt materials guide

 Hardware Quality

 Buckle quality changes both the look and lifespan of a belt.
-Stronger hardware feels more balanced, resists cheap flex, and supports cleaner daily wear.
+Stronger hardware feels more balanced, resists cheap flex, and supports a cleaner women-first dress or casual look.

 Weight: a buckle should feel substantial rather than hollow or overly light.